 Working with substitution and phasing out dangerous chemicals is a continuous task and an important one.
 Not everybody knows how to conduct it efficiently.
 Learn more about the process and start substituting today.

-To be able to perform a chemical substitution in an effective manner, it is helpful to learn more about the topic.
+To be able to perform a chemical substitution in an effective manner - especially in the absence of software for chemical management - it is helpful to learn more about the topic.
 By using a step by step method on how to substitute, it will become easier to begin the process of using less dangerous chemicals at your workplace.
 After testing this method you will learn what works best for your company and how to establish a procedure that you and your colleagues can use.

 Substituting is not as easy as replacing one chemical with another and the process might not be the same in all situations.
 Methods that work for one business or process, might not be suitable for another business or way of using the chemical.